danielbi-ETHZ/Heat_injection_test/README.md

 ### Overview

 This repository compares two approaches to injecting fluid at a fixed flow rate and temperature in MOOSE's PorousFlow Thermo-hydro simulations.
-The first approach fixes the temperature at the inlet using a PresetBC, DirichletBC, or FunctionDirichletBC, while the second approach injects an amount of enthalpy based on the inlet fluid temperature using a PorousFlowSink BC.
+The first approach fixes the temperature at the inlet using a DirichletBC, while the second approach injects an amount of enthalpy based on the inlet fluid temperature using a PorousFlowSink BC.

 ### Details